-The most sea freight shipment is under LCL and FCL
+Most sea freight shipments are under LCL and FCL

-• LCL (Less-Than-Container Load) is the goods that will load into a shared container and shipped either as pallets or loose cartons.
-This mode is normally shared container with other customers which are charged by cbm (cubic meter) or m3 (meter cube).
-When the seller or buyer goods are too small to fill the entire container.
-Instead of own goods being loaded into own container, they will use a shared container with others to reduce the cost.
-However, LCL takes more time to deliver then FCL shipment and increased risk of damage, misplacement, and loss.
+• LCL (Less-Than-Container Load) is the goods that will be loaded into a shared container and shipped either as pallets or loose cartons.
+This mode is normally shared containers with other customers which are charged by CBM (cubic meter) or m3 (meter cube).
+When the seller or buyer’s goods are too small to fill the entire container.
+Instead of their goods being loaded into their containers, they will use a shared container with others to reduce the cost.
+However, LCL takes more time to deliver than FCL shipment and increases the risk of damage, misplacement, and loss.

 Common Ocean and Sea Freight Costs and Rates: